hive-engine/steemsmartcontracts-wiki/Market-Pools.md

   * _id = MongoDB internal primary key
   * account = account name of the LP
   * tokenPair = token pair in which there is a LP
-  * baseQuantity = amount of base token deposited
-  * quoteQuantity = amount of quote token deposited
+  * shares = number of shares of the liquidity pool